 Drywall and Exterior Details

 And once this critical internal work is approved, your builders can install insulation and drywall.
+You’ll see them using the best drywall sander to give it a good finishing.
 This is the phase where the house truly starts to look more like you envisioned it.

 The building team will also complete work to the exterior of your home at this point to add siding, brick, or other design finishes.